FRICTION STIR WELDING: BUTT & LAP COMPARISON

 In the case of a butt weld, we must be very aware of whether the lack of penetration occurs.

-When we look at the defect internally, we can see that the parts have not been welded, but simply stuck together.
+When we look at the defect internally, we can see that the parts not been welded, however simply stuck together.
 In the following images, we can see the line that separates both parts and shows that they are not welded (since the parts have not been removed creating a single piece):

 However, we should not be overly concerned about this defect since it is easily avoidable.
 Therefore, carrying out butt welding is easier to do than lap welding if we focus on this point.